durban/choam/README.md

 }
 ```

-It can be executed with (for example) Cats Effect IO like this
+As an example, we can execute it with `cats.effect.IO` like this
 (the `choam-ce` module is also needed):

 <!-- Note: this needs to be kept in sync with `ReadmeSpec`! -->